TasneemMohammed/Engagement-Detection-Using-Hybrid-EfficientNetB7-Together-With-TCN-LSTM-and-Bi-LSTM/README.md

    a- For the DAiSEE dataset

-   Model 1 (TCN) => DAISEEEfficientNetB7TCN.ipynb

-   Model 2 LSTM => DAISEEEfficientNetB7lstm.ipynb

-   Model 3 Bi-LSTM => DAISEEEfficientNetB7BiLSTM.ipynb
+   DAISEEEfficientNetB7TCN.ipynb, DAISEEEfficientNetB7lstm.ipynb, and DAISEEEfficientNetB7BiLSTM.ipynb for TCN, LSTM and Bi-LSTM respectively.

    b- For the VRESEE dataset